engabire/proofoffit/DEPENDABOT_DEPLOYMENT_PREVENTION_FINAL.md

 - ❌ Unauthorized branch deployments

 ### **What Will ALWAYS Happen:**
-- ✅ Only main and develop branches can be deployed
+- ✅ Only the main branch can be deployed
 - ✅ All Dependabot PRs are properly labeled
 - ✅ Deployment prevention notices are added automatically
 - ✅ Clear communication about deployment policies